GibranLara/vue-front/README.md

 Where:

 Proyecto: it is the main component.
 It is where the list of projects is shown.
-Reuniones: it is the component where the list of meetings of each project is shown.
+Reuniones: it is the component where the list of meetings of each Proyecto is shown.
-Reunion: is the component where the data is shown a meeting, in addition to the list of participants.
+Reunion: is the component where the data of a meeting (date, subject and participants) is shown.